1-Sisyphe/reddit-hot-recorder/README.md

 ### And finally:
 - feel free to comment my code, declare issues, propose changes, etc.
 It was a learning exercise for me, both on Python and on using GitHub.
 - it's under MIT licence which mean that you can do whatever you want with it, if I understood correctly.
+Don't do evil though, if ever you find a way to do evil things with it...